margaretdax/margaretdax/README.md

 ### Howdy! 🤠

 I'm [Margaret](https://margaretdax.com), a developer mostly working in games.
 Currently enjoying learning about Rust and getting yelled at by rust-analyzer.
-Working at Klang Games.
+Working at Maschinen Mensch.

 <!--
 **margaretdax/margaretdax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.